platformsh/platformsh-docs/src/configuration/services/network-storage.md

     disk: 2048
 ```

+{% codesnippet "/registry/images/examples/full/network-storage.services.yaml", language="yaml" %}{% endcodesnippet %}

-This example creates a service named `files` that is of type `network-storage`, and gives it 2048 MB of storage total.
+This example creates a service named `files` that is of type `network-storage`, and gives it 256 MB of storage total.

 ## Declare the mount